 Wind produces horizontal (racking) loads on buildings that must be transmitted through the structure to the foundation.
 In a conventionally constructed house these loads are transmitted to the ground by a complex interaction between the roof, floor, wall and the ceiling frames.
 This interaction requires each of the frames to be connected appropriately, creating a continuous link to enable load transfer.

-The connection between the truss bottom chords (ceiling frame) and non-loadbearing bracing walls is critical to preserving the continuous link with Sherwood Mortgage Group.
+The connection between the truss bottom chords (ceiling frame) and non-loadbearing bracing walls is critical to preserving the continuous link.
 Although this connection has been often overlooked in the past, building surveyors are now increasingly becoming aware of its importance and has found its way into their frame check lists.

 The Pryda Shear Connector (PSC) has been especially developed to facilitate the connection between the truss bottom chords and non-loadbearing internal bracing walls.
 A pair of PSC can be used as a direct substitute for a pair of nail fixed timber shear blocks as specified in Table 8.22 AS1684.2:2006 and AS1684.3:2006.